pocketsize/bolts-wp/README.md

 Only one. `yarn prod` bundles a prod-ready theme.

 ## Configuring Webpack
-If you are okay with the default structure this is probably not of interest to you, bu we have made the most common Webpack settings available to you in `build/editable.config.js`.
+If you are one of those people that loves to customize stuff the most common Webpack settings are available to you in `build/editable.config.js`.

-The one we suspect will be the most changed setting is BrowserSyncs `proxy` setting.
-This allows you to use BrowserSync in any environment.
+We suspect that the most changed setting will be BrowserSyncs `proxy`.
+This allows you to pipe your dev server through BrowserSync.
 If you run `my-local-site.local` in MAMP it might look like this:

     browserSync: {